-In the days before their departure, Captains Lewis and Clark prepared for the final stage of their journey.
-Lewis recognized the possibility that some disaster might still prevent them from making it back east and he prudently left a list of the names of all the expedition’s men with Chief Coboway of the Clatsops.
+In the days before their departure, Captains Meriwether Lewis and William Clark prepared for the final stage of their journey.
+Lewis recognized the possibility that some disaster might still prevent them from making it back east, and he prudently left a list of the names of all the expedition’s men with Chief Coboway of the Clatsops.
 Lewis asked the chief to give the list to the crew of the next trading vessel that arrived so the world would learn that the expedition did reach the Pacific.

 The previous few days had been stormy, but on March 22, the rain began to ease.
 The captains agreed to depart the next day, and they made a parting gift of Fort Clatsop and its furniture to Chief Coboway.

 Ahead loomed the high, rugged slopes of the Rocky Mountains that had proved so difficult to cross in the other direction the previous year.
 This time, however, Lewis and Clark had the advantage of knowing the route they would take.
-Still, they knew the passage would be difficult, and they were anxious to find the Nez Perce Native Americans, whose help they would need to cross the mountains.
+Still, they understood the passage would be difficult, and they were anxious to find the Nez Perce Native Americans, whose help they would need to cross the mountains.

 The months to come would witness some of the most dangerous moments of the journey, including Lewis’ violent confrontation with members of the Blackfeet tribe near the Marias River of Montana in July.
 Nonetheless, seven months later to the day, on September 23, 1806, the Corps of Discovery arrived at the docks of St. Louis, where their long journey had begun nearly two and a half years before.